TEJMaster/CSC413-Final-Project/Task2_English_French_Translation/README.md

-# English-French Translation with RNN and Transformer Baselines
+# English-French Translation with RNN and Transformer

 This project focuses on building and benchmarking machine translation models to translate English sentences into French.
 Two distinct architectures are provided as benchmarks: